EVOLVED-5G/SDK-CLI/README.rst

 * Generate a new python NetApp from a template
 * Assist in connecting the new NetApp & repo with EVOLVED-5G CI/CD pipeline
 * SDK Libraries for interacting with the 5G-API
-* Assist in running pipelines for NetApps
+* Assist in running verification pipelines for NetApps

 ==================
 Useful Information